elumersen/nexudy-wallet/VERCEL_DEPLOYMENT.md

 - Server-side variables (without `NEXT_PUBLIC_`) are only available in API routes
 - Redeploy after adding new environment variables

+### Migration Provider Switch Error (P3019)

+If you see: `The datasource provider 'postgresql' does not match 'sqlite' in migration_lock.toml`

+**Solution**:

+1. Close Prisma Studio if running (`Ctrl+C`)
+2. Delete the `prisma/migrations` directory
+3. Run `npx prisma migrate dev --name init` again

+This happens when switching from SQLite (local) to PostgreSQL (production).

+### Prisma Generate Permission Error (EPERM on Windows)

+If you see: `EPERM: operation not permitted, rename 'query_engine-windows.dll.node'`

+**Solution**:

+1. Close Prisma Studio and any running Node processes
+2. Close your IDE/editor temporarily
+3. Run `npx prisma generate` again
+4. If it still fails, restart your computer and try again

+This is a Windows file locking issue - another process is using the Prisma engine file.

 ## Quick Reference: Environment Variables

 Copy these from your `.env.local` and add to Vercel: